Christiane Robbins: Awards and honors

-Robbins has received awards, grants and fellowships, including a Graham Foundation Grant, Banff Co-Production Fellowship, City of Los Angeles (COLA) Fellowship, SFMoMA SECA Award Video Commission (1992), and a Women in Design International Award (First Place).
+Robbins has received awards, grants and fellowships, including a Graham Foundation Grant, the Sundance Institute's Independent Producer's Lab, a Banff Co-Production Fellowship, a City of Los Angeles (COLA) Fellowship, a SFMoMA SECA Award Video Commission (1992), and a Women in Design International Award (First Place).

 Robbins has been awarded funding from the National Endowment for the Arts, Film Arts Foundation, Lannan Foundation, Hewlett Foundation, Andy Warhol Foundation, and Rockefeller Foundation.

 MAP Studio's Sugar Loaf Ridge project in Napa, CA was selected for at the 2023 Architizer A+ Awards in the Sustainability Category.

 Collections

 Robbins' works are part of the following public and private collections: Museum of Modern Art (MoMA), New York; The Kitchen, NYC; Banff Centre for the Arts; Stedelijk Museum, Amsterdam; Getty Museum, Los Angeles; Pacific Film Archives, Berkeley; San Francisco Museum of Modern Art (SFMoMA); Virginia Museum of Fine Arts, Richmond; Honolulu Museum of Art; Stanford University's Cantor Arts Center; the Corning Museum of Glass; and the California Institute of the Arts.